skleyee/GrowingAnimals/README.md

 What's need to do:
 install dependencies(composer, npm).
-Create database growingAnimals, make migrations and seeds
+Create database growingAnimals, make migrations and seeds.
+ENV data in env.example.